Andre Agassi: Legacy

+Among his numerous career accolades, Agassi was named the BBC Overseas Sports Personality of the Year in 1992, and the 7th greatest male player of all time by Sports Illustrated in 2010.
+On July 9, 2011, Agassi was inducted into the International Tennis Hall of Fame at a ceremony in Newport, Rhode Island.

+Agassi earned more than $30 million in prize-money during his career, second only to Sampras at the time of his retirement.
+He also earned more than $25 million a year through endorsements during his career, which was ranked fourth in all sports at the time.

 Playing style

 Early in his career, Agassi would look to end points quickly by playing first-strike tennis, typically by inducing a weak return with a deep, hard shot, and then playing a winner at an extreme angle.
 On the rare occasion that he charged the net, Agassi liked to take the ball in the air and hit a swinging volley for a winner.
 His favored groundstroke was his flat, accurate two-handed backhand, hit well cross-court but especially down the line.
 His forehand was nearly as strong, especially his inside-out to the ad court.

 Agassi's strength was in dictating play from the baseline, and he was able to consistently take the ball on the rise.
 While he was growing up, his father and Nick Bollettieri trained him in this way.
 When in control of a point, Agassi would often pass up an opportunity to attempt a winner and hit a conservative shot to minimize his errors, and to make his opponent run more.
 This change to more methodical, less aggressive baseline play was largely initiated by his longtime coach, Brad Gilbert, in their first year together in 1994.
 Gilbert encouraged Agassi to wear out opponents with his deep, flat groundstrokes and to use his fitness to win attrition wars, and noted Agassi's two-handed backhand down the line as his very best shot.
 A signature play later in his career was a change-up drop shot to the deuce court after deep penetrating groundstrokes.
 This would often be followed by a passing shot or lob if the opponent was fast enough to retrieve it.

 Agassi was raised on hardcourts, but found much of his early major-tournament success on the red clay of Roland Garros, reaching two consecutive finals there early in his career.
 Despite grass being his worst surface, his first major win was at the slick grass of Wimbledon in 1992, a tournament that he professed to hating at the time.
 His strongest surface over the course of his career, was indeed hardcourt, where he won six of his eight majors.